 February showers make March wildflowers in the desert parks and create yet another reason to explore this beautiful state!
 During years of average and above average precipitation, it seems every direction you look there's beautiful yellow, red, orange, blue, or purple flowers throughout the landscape.
-Try not to be discouraged during the dry years though...The desert is resilient and will do it's best to impress while propagating the species.
+Try not to be discouraged during the dry years...The desert is resilient and will do its best to impress while propagating the species.

-Red Rock rests at a higher elevation, so their wildflower season is underway and should through mid-June, as long as moisture levels remain high.
-Due to above average winter precipitation and temrperatires many early spring annual plants have sprouted early this year.
+Red Rock rests at a higher elevation, so their wildflower season usually begins in May and continues through mid-June, as long as moisture levels remain high.
+Due to above average winter precipitation and temperatures, many early spring annual plants may sprout early.
 Take a peek at what's sprouting on the Red Rock State Park Facebook page.

 You can always contact the parks by phone to sees what blooms have made their appearance!
 February is the earliest wildflowers will start to bloom, and often they wait until March.
 The season depends on precipitation and temperature, so you never know what you'll see!